posit-dev/positron/.github/ISSUE_TEMPLATE/generic_issue.md

 ---
-name: File an Issue
+name: File an issue
-about: Create an Issue for Positron.
+about: Create a new issue for Positron.
 ---

 <!--